-At work, Dr. DeRienzo is a physician executive dedicated to improving the quality, safety, experience and sustainability of healthcare for all Americans, and currently serves as Chief Quality Officer for Mission Health.
+Dr. Chris DeRienzo is a dedicated husband, a proud father, and a mediocre triathlete.
+He’s also a physician executive dedicated to improving the quality, safety, experience and sustainability of healthcare for all Americans, and currently serves as Chief Quality Officer for Mission Health.
 He is also a practicing neonatologist with Mission Children’s Specialists, an Adjunct Assistant Professor of Pediatrics with both Duke and UNC, and serves on the Board of Directors for Blue Ridge Regional Hospital.

 Board Certified in both General Pediatrics and Neonatology, Dr. DeRienzo completed his M.D., Masters in Public Policy, and post-graduate medical training all at Duke.
 Chris has published and presented internationally on leveraging analytics to drive continuous improvement, implementing data science interventions in healthcare, transitions in care, resiliency and compassion fatigue.
 His research has been funded by multiple public and private research grants including the NIH, he’s received multiple clinical and teaching awards, and serves as Chair of the Board of the Carolinas March of Dimes.